dms3-fs/go-dms3-fs/docs/experimental-features.md

 ### How to enable

 run your daemon with the `--enable-pubsub-experiment` flag.
-Then use the `ipfs pubsub` commands.
+Then use the `dms3fs pubsub` commands.

 ### gossipsub

 Gossipsub is a new, experimental routing protocol for pubsub that should waste less bandwidth than floodsub, the current pubsub protocol.
-It's backwards compatible with floodsub so enabling this feature shouldn't break compatibility with existing IPFS nodes.
+It's backwards compatible with floodsub so enabling this feature shouldn't break compatibility with existing DMS3FS nodes.

 You can enable gossipsub via configuration:
-`ipfs config Pubsub.Router gossipsub`
+`dms3fs config Pubsub.Router gossipsub`

 ### Road to being a real feature
 - [ ] Needs more people to use and report on how well it works